 When economists compare renting and buying properly — accounting for down payment opportunity cost, mortgage interest, property taxes, maintenance, and transaction costs — the financial advantage of buying shrinks considerably in high price-to-rent markets, and in some cases reverses entirely.

-A study by economists Eli Beracha and Ken Johnson at Florida International University found that renters who invest their savings disciplinarily outperform homeowners in the same markets over 30-year periods in most of the markets they studied, particularly in high price-to-rent ratio cities.
-The consistent finding in serious academic literature is that the financial case for buying is not as universal as cultural assumptions suggest.
+A study by economists Eli Beracha and Ken Johnson (2012) at Florida International University found that renters who invest their savings consistently outperform homeowners in the same markets over 30-year periods in most of the markets they studied, particularly in high price-to-rent ratio cities.
+Their analysis tracked both real outcomes using historical data and found the renter advantage was most pronounced in high-cost coastal markets — precisely those markets where the cultural pressure to buy is also strongest.

 When Buying Makes Clear Financial Sense